pappasam/jedi-language-server/README.md

 ...
 ```

-See coc-jedi's [configuration instructions](https://github.com/pappasam/coc-jedi#configuration) for an explanation of these configurations.
+See coc-jedi's [configuration instructions](https://github.com/pappasam/coc-jedi#configuration) for an explanation of the above configurations.

 ## Additional Diagnostics